 Congresswoman Julia Brownley also stated, “Congress needs to do more to spur innovation in this exciting new field of aviation, while at the same time promoting the safe integration of unmanned systems into the national airspace.
 As this process moves forward, it’s important that we explore the proper role of state and local governments in helping to foster innovation.
 The pilot program created by the bill would be one step that can help lead us forward.
 I look forward to working with the Drone Advisory Committee, and other industry stakeholders, as Congress considers these issues, and thank my colleague, Jason Lewis, for leading this effort.”

 Why the Industry Needs A Strong Lobby

 HR-2930 is a prime example of why the industry must ensure proper participation with legislation.
 Many people affected oppose the complete removal of Section 336 will negatively affect a hobby that encourages young and old alike to learn and participate in aviation.
 Currently, you can fly a model aircraft in the United States under an FAA regulation known as Part 107.
 Part 107 mandates that an operator must be older than 16.
 The other is part 336.
-336 had a lot of open language which made it easier for teenagers and children 15 and younger to fly for educational purposes.
+336 had a lot of open languages which made it easier for teenagers and children 15 and younger to fly for educational purposes.